Compact Binaries through a Lens: Silent vs. Detectable Microlensing for the LIGO-Virgo-KAGRA Gravitational Wave Observatories: Introduction

 Gravitational wave detectors register oscillations in the fabric of space-time, which propagate at the speed of light.
 These waves are not absorbed by intervening matter providing a unique insight into the dynamics of the universe.
 Since the spacetime is very stiff, gravitational waves are very weak, and can only be detected on Earth if they come from the inspiral and merging of very dense compact objects like binary black holes or neutron stars.
 Black holes have the strongest gravitational wave emission and can be detected further away than other compact objects.
 This makes them more likely candidates for gravitational lensing, where an object close to the line of sight interposes between the source and the detector amplifying the gravitational wave emission.
 While black holes are fully characterized by mass, spin and charge, the emitted gravitational waves from a binary merger represent the last act in a million or billion year chain of events.
 Reconstructing the characteristics of the binary in the source frame where the collision happened is the primary challenge after the identification of the signal.

 The first merging black holes detected from the emitted gravitational radiation were unlike any black holes seen in the Milky Way before.
 They are quite massive, substantially more than black holes found in X-ray studies, and appear not to have much spin.
 Since the first detection in 2015 \cite{LIGO16-1}, the LIGO-Virgo-Kagra (LVK) collaboration has registered about $90$ gravitational wave events \cite{LIGO18-GWTC1, LIGO20-GWTC2, LIGO21-GWTC3}.
-The average total mass for detected gravitational wave binaries is $M_{\rm det} \approx 60 M_\odot$, which is unexpectedly high.
+The average total mass for detected gravitational wave binaries has been observed to be $\approx 60 M_\odot$, which is unexpectedly high.
 One proposed explanation for such high masses is gravitational lensing \citep{diego19, diego20}.

 While gravitational wave signals provide information that is complementary to telescope observations, they are challenging to interpret correctly.
 Massive objects within an Einstein cone of the detected compact object collision alter the signal causing gravitational lensing \cite{schneider-92, petters-01}.
 It can result in magnified signals, duplicate events, or conspire to create a beating pattern in the waveform which occurs when the time delay between the paths is comparable with the period of the wave.
 Repeated events separated by minutes to months occur when the lens is a galaxy \cite{sereno10,ng18,li18,oguri18,oguri19}.
 The separation can increase up to years for galaxy clusters \cite{smith18,ryczanowski20,robertson20}.
 Here we focus on microlensing by stars or other compact objects (duplicate events separated by milliseconds to seconds).
-Microlensing in the context of gravitational waves has been the focus of a plethora of studies \cite{nakamura98,nakamura99,takahashi03,matsunaga06,cao14,lai18,christian18,liao19, diego19,hou20,orazio20,diego20,cheung21,hou21,cremonese21,cremonese21b,yu21,biesiada21,suvorov21,chung21,dalang22,BU-22}.
+Microlensing in the context of gravitational waves has been the focus of a plethora of studies \cite{nakamura98,nakamura99,takahashi03,matsunaga06,cao14,lai18,christian18,liao19, diego19,hou20,orazio20,diego20,cheung21,hou21,cremonese21,cremonese21b,yu21,biesiada21,suvorov21,chung21,dalang22,BU-22,caliskan22,tambalo22}.